 Predatory arachnids play a large role in balancing the populations of other arthropoda, including disease-carrying mosquitoes and other biting flies.
 As they normally pose no threat to humans but actively hunt potentially dangerous parasites, it is scientifically arguable that we can never have too many spiders in our lives.
 At least one species even prefers to prey upon the specific mosquito responsible for the spread of malaria, and would no doubt have a positive impact on human health were it only openly welcomed indoors.

 By now, those of you who did not already respect spiders may be feeling at least a tad more amiable towards them, but I realize that to some of you out there, spiders are just plain ugly.
 Their very anatomy sickens you.
 Their faces remind you of your worst nightmares.
 The way they move makes you shudder.
 You don't care if your fears are irrational.
 You don't care if spiders are our multi-eyed guardian angels.
-You hate them.
+You truly, deeply, maliciously HATE them.
 You want to hate them.
 You want everyone to hate them.
 You want every last spider in the world to die a painful, painful death because they are ugly and disgusting and nothing will ever change your mind about those vile, evil, worthless vermin.

-To you, I have one final fact for consideration:
+To those types, I have one final fact for consideration:

 This is happening in your hair, right now.